dagio/XcodeUITestingDemo/README.md

 ## What's this?

 This is a demo of using Xcode's UI Testing, it checks for when a button in an alert view is pressed.
+Previously there were issues with Xcode 7, this feature works much better in Xcode 8.
+Great work, Xcode team! :clap:

 ## Old README
 I trusted you Xcode UI Tests, I trusted you and you failed me.